sensu/sensu-go-workshop/lessons/operator/10/README.md

 #### Solution

-To accomplish this we will configure a silence using a wildcard check name, and the entity specific subscription.
-This wiil silence events coming from all checks running on the named entitied, instead of just one specific check.
+To accomplish this we will configure a silence using a wildcard check name, and the entity subscription.
+This will silence events coming from all checks running on the named entity, instead of just one specific check.

 #### Steps